Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 Thankfully after receiving my panicked phone call to reception the hotel sprang into action and relocated us to an even better room by the front of the hotel overlooking the lawns.
 After dinner we found two jars of the hotel’s own honey in our room with an apologetic note from the bees.
 Top marks for customer service!

-the manor house castle combe
+bedroom with sleigh bed at the manor house castle combe

 Our second room, right at the front of the hotel (and thankfully without any little honey bees)